Kings of Uman

 Each winning player RISES by decrementing their CITY DIE by one, representing their newly improved station in the city of Uman.
-All other players DROP, incrementing their CITY DIE by one.
+All other players still in the game DROP, incrementing their CITY DIE by one.
 If a player’s CITY DIE ever reaches 8, they are OUT (eliminated from the City).

 Players already on the 1st Tier who RISE keep their CITY DIE at one.

-For example, if Magnus challenged Sirlius in the example below, Magnus would RISE and Sirlius would DROP.
+For example, if Magnus challenged Sirlius in the example below, Magnus would win the CHALLENGE:

 |Player||KING DIE||PEASANT DIE||Difference|